Engee documentation

 Source code cells

 The EngeeFunctionCode source code editor consists of function cells with Julia code.
-By default, three cells are available: auxiliary (uneditable), Component struct code и Step method code (the cells can be hidden):
+By default, three cells are available: auxiliary (uneditable), Component struct code and Step method code (cells can be hidden):

 engee function all start cell

-To connect additional source code files, you can use the include() function in the cell Common code (see below for a description of the cell):
+You can use the include() function in the Common code cell to connect additional source code files (see below for a description of the cell):

 include("/user/engeefunction/source.jl")

-All the code for the block Engee Function can be written in a cell *Common code*You have full control over the component structure, signatures and number of functions.
+The entire code of the Engee Function block can be written in the Common code cell, giving you full control over the component structure, signatures and number of functions.

 To add/remove other function cells, click on the "Manage Methods" button engee function all methods and check/uncheck the required cells: